 ― Risk 3.
 Slowing down the overall development

 Also, consider that with the pair programming approach, features will be delivered by two engineers in pairs.
-That’s why managers with no TDD experience observe a decrease in productivity in terms of new functionality.
+That’s why managers with no TDD experience observe decreased productivity regarding new functionality.
 By implementing TDD, the time-to-market of the first release is longer and requires more engineers, but its quality will be way higher.

-However, out of our experience, there were cases when the productivity of the development team using TDD increased and the team started producing more functionality than before.
-This depends on the skill of the development team and how quickly business requirements are changing.
+However, out of our experience, there were cases when the productivity of the development team using TDD increased, and the team started producing more functionality than before.
+This depends on the development team’s skill and how quickly business requirements are changing.
 If there are no drastic changes in the requirements and change requests are gracefully added to the backlog and planned ahead, you can expect higher development productivity after TDD adaptation.